fregante/webext-permissions/readme.md

 ### getAdditionalPermissions(options)

-Returns a promise that resolves with a `Permission` object like `chrome.permissions.getAll` and `browser.permissions.getAll`, but only includes the optional permissions that the user granted you.
+Returns a promise that resolves with a [`Permissions`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/Permissions) object like `chrome.permissions.getAll` and `browser.permissions.getAll`, but only includes the optional permissions that the user granted you.

 #### options